 Announcement Issue Date: April 15, 2022

 Announcement Due Date: May 15, 2022

+Amendment Due Date: May 24, 2022

-Estimated Award Date: May 26, 2022
+Estimated Award Date: June 1, 2022

 Section VI: Award Administration Information

 1. Award Notices

 Written notice of award will be given in conjunction with issuance of a cooperative agreement signed by a Grants Officer.
 The cooperative agreement will contain the effective date of the agreement, the period of performance, funding information, and all terms and conditions.
 The recipient is required to sign and return the document before work under the agreement commences.
 Work described in this announcement shall not begin without prior authorization from a Grants Officer.